m1ck2/hg-sip/sphinx/c_api.rst

 .. c:function:: unsigned long sipLong_AsUnsignedLong(PyObject *obj)

-    This function is a thin wrapper around :c:func:`PyLong_AsUnsignedLong()` that works around a bug in Python v2.3.x and earlier when converting integer objects.
+    This is a macro that calls :c:func:`PyLong_AsUnsignedLongMask()`.
+It is provided to make it easier to write ``.sip`` files that will work with SIP v5 and SIP v4.

 .. c:function:: void *sipMalloc(size_t nbytes)